Ryuji Kajiwara: Krush lightweight champion

 Kajiwara took part in the 2011 Krush First Generation King Tournament, held to crown the inaugural Krush champions.
 He earned his place in the final two bouts of the tournament with a unanimous decision victory against TaCa on January 9, 2011.
 Kajiwara faced Kizaemon Saiga in the penultimate bout of the tournament on April 30, 2011.
 He won the fight by unanimous decision.
 Kajiwara advanced to the finals, held on the same day, where he faced Koya Urabe.
 He beat Urabe by majority decision.

-Kajiwara was booked to face Masaaki Noiri in the quarterfinals of the 2011 K-1 MAX Japan tournament, held on June 25, 2011.
+Kajiwara was booked to face Masaaki Noiri in the quarterfinals of the K-1 World MAX 2011 –63 kg Japan Tournament Final, held on June 25, 2011.
 Noiri won the fight by split decision, after an extra round was fought.
 After losing to Noiri in the first fight of the K-1 MAX, Kajiwara was scheduled to face Liu Wei in a non-title bout at Krush 12 on September 24, 2011.
 He won the fight by unanimous decision.

 Kajiwara made his first Krush lightweight title defense against Tetsuya Yamato at Krush 14 on December 9, 2011.
 He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–27.

 Kajiwara faced the 2008 K-1 Koshien tournament winner Hiroya in a non-title bout at Krush 18 on May 3, 2012.
 He won the fight by unanimous decision, with all three judges scoring the fight 30–28 in his favor.

 Kajiwara made his second Krush lightweight title defense against the I.S.K.A.
 World Kickboxing champion Thomas Adamandopoulos at Krush 21 on August 12, 2012.
 He lost the fight by a second-round knockout.